Honduran kids flee terror at home, hope for opportunity in U.S.

 Cecilia Munoz, President Barack Obama's domestic policy advisor, said last week that criminal organizations and smuggling networks are deliberately misinforming people of what they can expect when they come to the U.S.

-In fact, there have been some policy changes in the past few years that may be fueling the rumor mill.
+In fact, there have been some policy changes in the past few years that may be fuelling the rumour mill.
 In 2011, U.S. Immigration and Customs Enforcement (ICE) gave immigration officials discretion to weigh various factors in apprehension, detention, and deportation, particularly in the case of children.

 And in 2012, Obama's administration said young immigrants who had been in the United States since 2007, and never been convicted of a felony among other requirements, could apply for a two-year authorization to stay and work in the country.